-Forest Inventory Attribute Precision Standard for Data Submissions Comment Inventory species composition Only trees identified as commercial a tree species may be included in the composition.
+Forest Inventory Attribute Precision Standard for Data Submissions Comment Inventory species composition Only trees identified as commercial tree species may be included in the composition.
 Must correctly identify the leading species.
 Estimate of individual species composition percentages must be within 20% of the ministry estimate.
-Leading species is the tree species with the greatest number of trees/ha.
-Percent composition of immature tree species is based on stems/ha.
-Percent composition of mature trees is based on basal area.
 Silviculture species composition Only trees identified in the applicable stocking standards for the SU may be included in the silviculture species composition.
 Estimate of individual species composition percentages must be within 20% of the ministry estimate.
-Total trees/ha $\pm 20\%$ of the ministry estimate Well-spaced or free- growing stems/ha $\pm$ 10% of the ministry estimate Estimated stand age $\pm$ 20% of the ministry estimate Estimated tree heights $\pm$ 20% of the ministry estimate Site index $\pm$ 3 m of the ministry estimate Estimated diameter $\pm$ 20% of the ministry estimate Pest infection Absolute difference $\geq 10\%$ in the estimate of pest incidence between the reported and ministry estimate is unacceptable. e.g., an unacceptable difference is where the reported estimate of pest incidence is 2% and the ministry pest incidence assessment is 13%.
+Total trees/ha $\pm 20\%$ of the ministry estimate Well-spaced or free- growing stems/ha $\pm$ 10% of the ministry estimate Estimated stand age $\pm 20\%$ of the ministry estimate Estimated tree heights $\pm 20\%$ of the ministry estimate Site index $\pm$ 3 m of the ministry estimate Pest infection Absolute difference $\geq 10\%$ in the estimate of pest incidence between the reported and ministry estimate is unacceptable. e.g., an unacceptable difference is where the reported estimate of pest incidence is 2% and the ministry pest incidence assessment is 13%.